jackyfengg/AI-Pictionary/README.md

 ## User Stories:

-- As player, I want to easily create a new Gartic Telephone game session, specifying the number of rounds and players, to customize the gaming experience.
+- As a player, I want to easily create a new Gartic Telephone game session, specifying the number of rounds and players, to customize the gaming experience.

 - As a participant, I want the option to invite my friends to join the Gartic Telephone game through a simple and shareable link, ensuring a seamless and quick setup.